hargoniX/bachelor/thesis/thesis.typ

 As a microkernel, L4.Fiasco offers barely any functionality on a kernel level.
 Instead, the kernel hands out hardware resources to user space tasks which can use them or distribute them further to other tasks.
-This allows us to limit the number of things that a task can interact with to the bare minimum which reduces the attack surface drastically.
+This allows us to limit the number of things that a task can interact with to the bare minimum, which reduces the attack surface drastically.
 The default set of user space programs and libraries that ships with L4.Fiasco is the @L4Re.
 In the following, we illustrate the three main @L4Re interaction mechanisms used by our driver.

 The most basic mechanism are so-called capabilities.
 A capability is in a sense comparable to a file descriptor.
-It describes an object that is somewhere in the kernel and allows us to communicate with that object in some way.
+It identifies an object that is somewhere in the kernel, allowing us to communicate with that object in some way.
 The difference to a file descriptor is that any object that we get from the kernel is described by a capability: threads, access to hardware, @IPC gates to other tasks, etc.
 #figure(